appcornerit/AppCorner-Social/appcorner.it/README.md

 Show apps on your web site and make money with iTunes Affiliate Program
 ============
 ###You can create a website with price drops as appcorner.it in minutes an make money with your iTunes affiliate token
-Log in on AppCorner for iPhone, retrive your facebook id (you could add a breakpoint in PFLogInViewController.m for facebookId variable).
+Log in on AppCorner for iPhone (don't use the simulator), retrive your facebook id (you could add a breakpoint in PFLogInViewController.m for facebookId variable).

 Paste your facebook id in `appcorner.js`, open pricedrops.html (responsive web design), that's it!